Sipaliwini Savanna: History

 The area was first explored in October 1935 by A.J.H. van Lynden who was surprised to discover an immense savannah behind the dense rain forests.
 In 1962, a study was started whether the savannah could be used for animal husbandry, however the transport costs via airplane would make the enterprise unprofitable.
 A detailed study into the plant and animal life commenced in 1968.

 This reserve is one of the last frontiers in the tropics, and relatively little is known about the region.

 Overview

 The savannah consists of large grasslands with wetter islands of trees.
 Bird life is abundant, and the savannah is where the blue poison dart frog was discovered in 1969.
 In 2005, six birds that had never been recorded in Suriname were seen on the reserve.
 It includes a new species of sun parakeet, and a new rufous-sided scrub tyrant.
 The savannah is home to the harpy eagle and the jaguar.

 Accessibility

 The Sipaliwini Savanna is very hard to reach.
 The Sipaliwini Airstrip is accessible by small planes.
-From the airstrip, it takes another 2 to 3 hour to reach the reserve along trials, or a canoe journey along the Sipaliwini River.
+From the airstrip, it takes another 2 to 3 hour to reach the reserve along trails, or a canoe journey along the Sipaliwini River.
 Permission to enter the territory has to be obtained from the granman (tribal leader) who resides at Kwamalasamutu.